StephanStu/Cloud-DevOps-Engineer-Capstone-Project/README.md

 ## Project Overview

+## Pipeline Setup
+This section describes how to set up the continuous integration / continuous deployment pipeline that this repository contains.
+### Spawn an EC2-Instance
+### Install Jenkins
+### Install Brew
+### Install hadolint

 ## Pipeline Components
 This section describes the individual components of the continuous integration / continuous deployment pipeline that this repository contains.
+### Lint the Dockerfile
+The Dockerfile gives docker instructions how to build the image and what to do with it, e.g. run the image with port-forwarding.
+The Dockerfile is checked both syntactically and with respect to non-functional guidelines (e.g. _Dockerfile:2 DL3006 Always tag the version of an image explicitly_), such that one can be sure, the image builds correctly before kicking off the build.
+The tool used to perform these checks is hadolint, to run the checks
+`$ hadolint Dockerfile`

 ### Build the Docker-Image: _run docker.sh_
 This file must be given permission to run (run `$ chmod u+x run_docker.sh` first).
 The docker image is build by